jacobsalmela/ascii-planets/README.md

 xelatex rules.tex
 xelatex planet_sheet.tex
 ```

+Make your own fork and GitHub actions should auto-build your PDFs whenever you push code.
+This is useful if you don't have your own LaTeX environment setup.
+There are also several Docker containers you can run if you cannot or do not want to install LaTeX locally.

 ### Feedback On The Game
 Just create a new issue here on GitHub by [filling out the template](https://github.com/jacobsalmela/ascii-planets/issues/new?template=feedback.md).
 Feel free to add additional comments as necessary.
 You can also add feedback on Board Game Geek.